rubensworks/article-privacy-decentralized/content/framework.md

 by reducing the range of files to query over through summaries.
 Since we are considering private data, these summaries need to be privacy-preserving, which means that only people with the appropriate access rights can determine the presence of data.
-The first step is to create a hashmap of keys to quads based on existing access policies, using the algorithm outlined in [](#key-generation-algorithm).
+The first step is to create a map of keys to quads based on existing access policies, using the algorithm outlined in [](#key-generation-algorithm).
 Here we assume that pod owners already have a set of access control policies that govern access to quads stored in theirs pods.

-{:.todo}
-I would just call it a mapping instead of a hashmap, other map implementations would work here as well.

 <figure id="key-generation-algorithm" class="listing">
 ````/code/key-generation-algorithm.txt````
 <figcaption markdown="block">
-Algorithm for generating keys for quads based on existing access policies, with `MapInitialize` for initializing a hashmap between quads and keys, `GenerateKey` which generates a key for a quad based on a policy, and `AddKey` which adds a key to a hashmap.
+Algorithm for generating keys for quads based on existing access policies, with `MapInitialize` for initializing a map between quads and keys, `GenerateKey` which generates a key for a quad based on a policy, and `AddKey` which adds a key to a map.
 </figcaption>
 </figure>

-{:.todo}
-The MapInitialize line seems a bit complex, can this just be <code>QKP = new Map()</code>?
-The map signature could be explained in the text.

-{:.todo}
-Can the line <code>key k = null</code> be removed?

 There is a one to one mapping between access policies that are used for policy enforcement at query time, and access keys that are used to create privacy preserving summaries that are needed to optimize federated querying.